In only three months, Basildon saw 2,282.8 in every 100,000 people admitted to hospital due to alcohol.

 If you have enough funds, staying as a resident at a rehab clinic is an excellent choice.

-This means that you get a bedroom, nutritious food, any necessary medications to support you through a detox, and of course a huge range of therapies and activities to build you a robust foundation of recovery.
+This means that you get a bedroom, nutritious food, any necessary medications to support you through a potential medical detox phase, and of course a huge range of therapies and activities to build you a robust foundation for your recovery journey.

-A single week at a residential rehab can cost upwards of £1,000.
+A single week at a residential rehab facility can cost upwards of £1,000.

 This is usually the starting point, and someone with a larger budget can spend around £10,000 for a week at a luxury establishment.